Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/CuisHistory.md

 ## 2022-05-10 - Unicode ##
 Unicode support in Text Editors, Files and Smalltalk selectors and variables. https://lists.cuis.st/mailman/archives/cuis-dev/2022-May/005654.html .
 Now, after selecting 'Preferences / Use Unicode text', the full range of Unicode characters can be used anywhere, and files are saved in Utf-8 format, including Smalltalk code.

+## 2022-11-09 - Unicode by default ##
+All code files are UTF-8.
+All Strings and code in the image can hold Unicode.
+All text is rasterized by our Vector Graphics engine from TrueType font definitions.